The Two Ronnies: Sketches

 The show featured comic sketches in which Barker and Corbett appeared both together and separately, with various additions giving the programme the feeling of a variety show.
-The sketches often involved complex word-play, much of it written by Barker, who also liked to parody officialdom and establishment figures, as well as eccentrics.
+Barker liked to parody officialdom and establishment figures, as well as eccentrics.
 Corbett appeared quieter, more often acting as a foil for Barker, but remained an important part of the chemistry.
-Many of the jokes revolved around his lack of height, with him delivering many of them himself: when Barker said that the next part "does suit Ronnie C. right down to the ground", Corbett replied "Mind you, that's not far is it?".
-Other jokes could be of a sexual nature of the sort found on seaside postcards: for example:
+Some of the jokes involved Corbett's height and Barker's weight:

+Barker: And now, a sketch about an enormous embarrassment at a small party.
+Mr. Ronnie Corbett plays the small party.

+Corbett (pause): And Mr. Ronnie Barker plays the enormous embarrassment!

+Other jokes could be playfully risqué, as found on seaside postcards, for example: